shivampip/blog/_posts/stories/2020-03-25-the-corona-pendemic.md

 ![image-title-here](/blog/assets/images/HomeQurantine.PNG){:class="img-responsive"}
 <a href="https://www.freepik.com/free-photos-vectors/home"  style="color: gray; font-size: .7rem; float: right;">Home vector created by freepik - www.freepik.com</a>

-I won't talk much about corona pandemic since everyone is talking about it.
+I won't talk much about the corona pandemic since everyone is talking about it.

 Most of the cities if not countries are locked down.
 In India alone **1.3 billion** people are locked down.
-Whether you are student, working professional or just a normal person, you must be at home.
-If we talk about India, there is **21 days total lockdown** in the whole courntry.
+Whether you are a student, working professional or just a normal person, you must be at home.
+If we talk about India, there is **21 days total lockdown** in the whole country.

-Human is a social animal. some people find it difficult to stay in home qurantine.
-During home qurantine, it depends on us how we utilize or waste this timespan.
-Here I'll tell you 11 productive things you can do in your free time in qurantine.
-You can pick things based on your interest.
+I'll tell you 11 productive and fun things you can do in your free time in quarantine.
+You can pick things based on your interests.

 Remember, the best thing you can do to beat this virus is to do social distancing and staying at home.